 for free and canonical forms, the structure of the D matrix

-is set based on your choice of
+is set based on your choice for the

 By default, the D matrix is not estimated and its value is fixed to zero, except for static models.